-This page provides an overview of the accreditation process to give you an idea of the key aspects of the process and some tips on how to get the most out of accreditation.
+This page provides an overview of the accreditation process as an idea of the key aspects of the process and some tips on how to get the most out of accreditation.

-If you have already decided to apply for accreditation, see the step-by-step accreditation process, which offers a detailed description of the entire process with references to the relevant documents and forms.
+If you have already decided to apply for accreditation, check the step-by-step accreditation process, which offers a detailed description of the entire process with references to the relevant documents and forms.

 If you have any questions, you can send us your request for information through the Spanish website.

 If your organisation carries out assessment activities (such as tests, controls, measurements, analyses, inspections, technical audits, verifications, etc.) you will probably be able to request accreditation from ENAC.

 ENAC accreditation is applicable to any organisation that conducts assessment activities regardless of the legal nature of the organisation, whether public or private, and regardless of its size, whether it performs other activities or if the assessment activity is a service provided by the organisation for its clients or carried out as part of its internal processes (quality controls, inspections of the reception of materials, control of suppliers, etc.).

 For access to accreditation, you must identify the activity for which you would like accreditation and demonstrate that your organisation meets the international standard that best fits the activity.
 Therefore, the first step is to identify the relevant standard.

 Below you will find information on the international standards for accreditation of the different activities with an explanation of their purpose and the types of organisation that perform them.

 If you believe that none of these fits in with your activity or if you are unsure as to which would be the most appropriate, please contact us through the enqueries application of our website (in Spanish).

 What they are: the tests consist of experimentally determining one or more product characteristics.
 Terms such as measurement, determination, analysis or even control may be used instead of "test" in different sectors.